CSVideoNet: A Real-time End-to-end Learning Framework for High-frame-rate Video Compressive Sensing: Experiment

-An example reconstructed frame by each approach is shown in Figure~\ref{fig:recImage} for visual quality assessment.
-The ground-truth frame is shown in Figure ~\ref{fig:recVideo}.
+For all the numerical results, we calculate all the quality metrics, including PSNR, SSIM, and MAE, by averaging the results over all frames in a GOP.
 We can see that CSVideoNet provides the finest details among all approaches.
 The edges produced by CSVideoNet is much sharper, while such details are no longer preserved by other methods after reconstruction.
 This comparison demonstrates that the temporal correlation is critical for video reconstruction, the overlook of such features will significantly degrade the recovery quality of videos.
 Therefore, the conventional image CS approaches are not suitable for video applications.

-\subsection{Comparison with Video CS Approaches}
+\subsection{Comparison with video CS approaches}

 We compare the proposed CSVideoNet with existing video CS approaches.
 MC-BCS-SPL estimates motion directly from the current and the reference frame.
 GMM models the spatial-temporal correlation by assuming all pixels within a video patch are drawn from a GMM distribution.
 GMM has the state-of-the-art performance among conventional model-based video CS approaches \cite{Yang:GMM}.
 To the best of our knowledge, \cite{Iliadis:Video} is the only DNN-based work proposed for video CS.
 The quantized results of average PSNR, SSIM, and MAE for each method under different CRs are shown in Table~\ref{tab:videoCS}.
 It is observed that the proposed approach improves PSNR by 3 to 5dB over the reference methods.
 Specifically, we find MC-BCS-SPL and GMM have similar performance and perform much better than the model-based image CS approach, D-AMP.
 However, their performance are similar to SDA and ReconNet, which are designed for processing images.
 This implies that the conventional model-based methods suffer from limited performance due to the limited model capacity when dealing with large-scale problem.
 Even though they consider the temporal correlation among video frames, the model capacity is insufficient for visual patterns.
 To improve performance, one could increase the size of the conventional models.
-However, the computational complexity for these methods will also increase substantially, inhibiting their application to video CS.
+However, the computational complexity forof these meods will also increase substantially, inhibiting their application to video CS.